ragavendramurugan/OpenIdDict/README.md

-# Token based authentication using Open Iddict without database
+# Token based authentication using OpenIddict for ASP.NET Core 5 API (ASP.NET 5)
 As of this application implemented using OpenIddict 3.0's degraded mode with Steam authentication integration.
 This implementation no need entity frame work and database connection.

 # Generating token using client credentials :